shukriadams/discord-giveawaybot/README.md

 add that name to settings.json (requires bot restart)
 - Assign the role "Giveaways" (or whatever you called it) to users who'll run giveaways.

+Your bot should always have the permission _Manage Messages_.
+It gets assigned this by default, so you don't have to set it, but do not disable it.

 ## Commands

 One of the major differences between this bot and jagrosh's giveawaybot is that this bot uses direct communication -